 How Does Direct Steam Injection (DSI) Work?

 Direct steam injection works by directly injecting steam into a process fluid to obtain more rapid heat transferring, resulting in more efficient energy usage than indirect heat exchangers.
 This efficient process of heating is caused by our direct steam injection Hydroheaters’ ability to control both steam flow and mixing turbulence by using a modulating stem plug and nozzle or diffuser assembly in the heater.
 This precise mixing of a measured amount of high-velocity steam directly with your liquid or slurry provides an instantaneous transfer of heat from steam to the liquid.
 This method of heat transfer allows for 100% thermal efficiency and energy savings of 20-25%.
+Don’t believe us?
+Head over to our Energy Savings Calculator to get an accurate estimate of how much you can be saving in operating costs.

 To accomplish this, a precisely engineered, variable-area steam nozzle or diffuser meters the flow at the point of injection and contact with the fluid.
 The large pressure drop from full steam pressure to the process fluid pressure ensures high-velocity choked steam flow and instantaneous mixing of the two streams.
 When steam flow is choked, its velocity at the nozzle or diffuser exit is constant regardless of the total mass flow injected.
 The internally modulated Hydro-Thermal heaters control the amount of injection area (cross-sectional area of the nozzle or diffuser opening) to precisely regulate the heat load.
 The constant steam velocity results in consistent and stable operation across the full range of operations.